 6.33.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.33 is applicable to C.

 C allows the address of a variable to be stored in a pointer variable.
-Should this pointer variable contain, for example, the address of a local variable that was part of a stack frame, then using this address after the function containing the local variable has terminated leads to undefined behaviour, as the memory will have been made available for further allocation and may indeed have been allocated for some other use.
+Should this pointer variable contain, for example, the address of a local variable that was part of a stack frame, then using this address after the function containing the local variable has terminated leads to undefined behaviour, as the memory will have been made available for further allocation and can indeed have been allocated for some other use.
 The same is true for a pointer to memory allocate with malloc etc. and which has subsequently been freed.

-6.33.2 Guidance to language users
+6.33.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.33.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.33.5.

 Do not assign the address of an object to any entity which persists after the object has ceased to exist.
 This is done in order to avoid the possibility of a dangling reference.
 In particular, never return the address of a local variable as the result of a function call.